Manuel-Bullo/Cooperative-Git/README.md

-# Cooperative-Git
+# Invoice
-Just a test
+Visualization of an Invoice.